-Why spruce specifically
+Why spruce in particular

-| Region | Spruce stands | Area, ha | Mature (60+), ha | Damaged stands, % |
+| Region | Spruce stands | Area, ha | Mature (60+), ha | Damaged share, % |

 |---|---|---|---|---|